McKail

 McKail shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 11.7%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.8%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.2%).
-Vocational credentials are prevalent, with 46.2% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (35.2%).
-Educational participation is high at 30.2%, comprising primary education (10.6%), secondary education (9.5%), and tertiary education (1.7%).
+Trade and technical skills are prevalent, with 46.2% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (35.2%).

-Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 9.5% in secondary education, and 1.7% pursuing tertiary education.

 Frequently Asked Questions - Education